PI-Portal/pi_portal/markdown/INSTALLATION.md

     ```

     - It's possible to change the location by setting an [environment variable](../pi_portal/config.py).
 13. Find your [timezone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-This may already be configured on your system, check the value of the TZ environment variable.
+This may already be configured on your system: check the value of the TZ environment variable.
 14. While still acting as root, install your configuration file:

     ```shell